Jang0F377/thirteen_backend/README.md

 > This was the way I was taught, I like the fact that you must strategize as to when you want to use your bombs.
 You can waste them on spite or to take control of a pile to further your plans.
 But they do not have to be played only on **2**s.

+### Ending the Game

+As players play their last cards, they drop out of play.
+If the leader to a new pile has no cards remaining, the lead passes to the next active player to the left.
+The game ends when only one player is left with any cards.
+That player is the loser.

+### Variants

+To be supported at a later time...
+2-4 may play, being dealt 13 cards each; alternatively 3 players may be dealt 17 cards each.
+5-8 may play using a double deck of 104 cards.
+Either dealt out 13 each, or as many cards to each player as may be done equally.

 ---

 ## Table of contents